sequentech/release-bot/README.md

 Interact with the bot by commenting on Issues or Pull Requests created by the workflow.

-*   **`/release update`**: Regenerates the release notes for the current context.
-Useful if you've added more PRs/commits and want to update the draft.
+*   **`/release-bot update`**: Regenerates the release notes and publishes them (respecting the configured release mode - draft or published).
+This behaves like the manual workflow trigger, running sync → generate → publish.
+Useful if you've added more PRs/commits and want to update the release.
-*   **`/release publish`**: Publishes the release associated with the current ticket.
-The bot automatically detects the version from the ticket.
+*   **`/release-bot publish [version]`**: Publishes the release associated with the current ticket.
+The bot automatically detects the version from the ticket if not specified.
+*   **`/release-bot generate [version]`**: Only generates release notes without publishing.
-*   **`/release list`**: Lists drafts ready to be published.
+*   **`/release-bot list`**: Lists drafts ready to be published.

 **Note** this only works if the `on.issue_comment` is properly configured in the github action workflow.